nightscout/nightscout.github.io/docs/vendors/northflank/new_user.md

 * Nightscout fits in the free tier
 * Easy to deploy or migrate an existing site from Heroku
 * Simple to use and troubleshoot
-* Can use a native Northflank MongoDB database ($)
+* Can use a native Northflank MongoDB database
+* You can deploy up to $20/mo worth of free resources on Northflank’s managed cloud

 **Cons**:
-* The Nightscout address generated for your site is impossible to remember
+* The Nightscout address generated for your site is virtually impossible to remember
 ```

 </br>